EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

 The COVID-19 Pandemic has been a black swan event which very few people were able to see coming.
 For the ones who did see it coming the rest of the world didn't take them seriously.
 The impact of this pandemic is unlike anything in modern history.
 It doesn't feel correct to compare it to a war or a terrorist attack but it's clear that it has already had a serious impact on the lives of people all over EARTH.

 Our intention with EARTH, from day 1, has been to leverage emerging technologies to have a positive impact on the Human Condition.
-EARTH sit's at the intersection of the Web, the Blockchain and the Internet of Things and we intend to create disruptive technology and license it as open source to get it in to the hands of as many people as possible and as quickly as possible.
+EARTH sits at the intersection of the Web, the Blockchain and the Internet of Things and we intend to create disruptive technology and license it as open source to get it in to the hands of as many people as possible and as quickly as possible.

 We view the mask as a great opportunity to have a positive impact on people's lives during the COVID-19 Pandemic and to take Facetop computing mainstream.